 Heart And Soul

-There is a principle of life known that we call the soul.
+There is a principle of life that we call the soul.
 It is said to be the spiritual part of us, the spiritual nature of humanity.
-We see our souls being a part of us, yet we often regard them as distinct and discrete entities, just a small piece of who we are.
+We often regard the soul as a distinct and discrete entity, a small piece of who we are.
 For ages man has wondered as to the location of the soul, and it is often associated with the mind, that place where thoughts and ideas are said to arise from, and more often associated with the heart, that place where love and compassion are said to arise from.
 It would be interesting to imagine that our souls are present in both our hearts and our minds, and more.
 It would be interesting to imagine that we are wholly our souls and are souls are wholly us, the only distinction being that our souls are that aspect of us that is forever untroubled.

 We may sometimes worry about this part of us that is the soul; what will happen to it when the body goes?
 If we die before we wake, which direction will it take?
 We may worry about our souls but our souls, being untroubled, do not worry about anything.
 They are just fine, so at some level, some fundamental level, perhaps that of the heart, so must we be.